e3testing/AutomatedBoilerplate/README.md

 # AutomatedBoilerplate
-Boilerplate code and tips to help setup a new automation project.
+Boilerplate code and tips to help setup automation projects.

 # Getting started with Cypress